buildwithedward/buildwithedward.github.io/_posts/2022-06-25-hyper-terminal.md

 ## Step 2: Update the system after the installation {#step2}

-It is best practice to update the system before installing any package.
+It is the best practice to update the system before installing any package.

 ```bash
 $ sudo apt update